KhronosGroup/SPIRV-Tools/README.md

 The SPIR-V Tools project provides an API and commands for processing SPIR-V modules.

-The project includes an assembler, binary module parser, disassembler, and validator for SPIR-V, all based on a common static library.
+The project includes an assembler, binary module parser, disassembler, validator, and optimizer for SPIR-V. Except for the optimizer, all are based on a common static library.
 The library contains all of the implementation details, and is used in the standalone tools whilst also enabling integration into other code bases directly.
+The optimizer implementation resides in its own library.

 The interfaces are still under development, and are expected to change.